NDutraConsulting/Organizer-Ebbcoin/README.md

-#  Ebbcoin Organizer Android Application
+# Volunteer Organizer powered by Android and Ebbcoin
 Volunteer incentive Android application used to create events by organizations